jenkstom/iSeriesPDF/README.txt

 You can end with
 endwtr pdfsrv option(*immed)

-Edit the config file with your SMTP server, domain, IP address of your iSeries host, etc.
+Edit the config file and add your SMTP server, domain, etc.

 This program uses GhostPCL to convert PCL printer files to PDF. https://www.ghostscript.com/GhostPCL.html